adent11/PID-Box/README.md

 <p>

 * Designed mount for motor
+* On the motor mount I had some trouble getting the screws to be in a place where I can screw all of them in, so I extended the part that attaches to the box
 * Designed wheel
 <br/>
 <IMG SRC="Media/MotorMount1.PNG" width="273" height="200"> <IMG SRC="Media/InterruptWheel1.PNG" width="252" height="200"><IMG SRC="Media/MotorAssem1.PNG" width="231" height="200"><br/>